ravi-singh-100/HacktoberFest_WEB/README.md

 2. DSA problem-solution would not be accepted.

-Join our Discord <a href = "https://discord.gg/EvXkeJmt" >server</a> for more information.
+//Join our Discord <a href = "https://discord.gg/EvXkeJmt" >server</a> for more information.